ey92/notes/1101/readingCh1.md

 1. _mode of communication_
 	- e.g. voice, gestures
 2. _semanticity_
-	- property of having signals that convey a meaning, shared by all communiation systems
+	- property of having signals that convey a meaning, shared by all communication systems
 	- hear a word you don't know, assume it has meaning
 3. _pragmatic function_
 	- systems must serve useful purpose - help survival, influence others' behavior, exploring the world